 Those warm summer days will ensure your compost bin works hard over the next few months.
-The heat activates micro-organisms to breakdown your compostable material even faster.
-It may even be enough to kill any weeds that may have accidently been placed in your compost bin.
+The heat activates microorganisms to breakdown your compostable material even faster.
+It may even be enough to kill any weeds accidentally placed in your compost bin.

-If you find the warm weather is drying out your compost bin too much, or are finding ants on the surface, this is a good indicator that you compost bins requires a little more moisture.
-Try adding fruit and vegetable peelings in the first instance, if you find the contents are still too dry you can always add a little water from your
+The warm weather may dry out your compost bin too much, or you may find ants on the surface.
+This is a good indicator that your compost bins need a little more moisture.
+Try adding grass clippings or fruit and vegetable peelings in the first instance.
+If you find the contents are still too dry you can add a little water.

 In contrast, if there are summer spells of heavy rain your bin may become waterlogged.
 This means that you will need to protect the micro-organisms.
-You can do this by covering the bin, or keeping the lid on, and by adding dry materials, such as shredded paper and cardboard.
+You can do this by covering the bin, or keeping the lid on.
+You can also add dry materials, such as shredded paper and cardboard.